christian-byrne/linear-algebra-notes/chapter06_vector_space/notes/change-of-basis.md

   - $\begin{bmatrix} e_1 & e_2 \\ e_3 & e_4 \end{bmatrix} \begin{bmatrix} v_1 \\ v_2 \end{bmatrix} = \begin{bmatrix} e_1 & e_2 \\ e_3 & e_4 \end{bmatrix} \begin{bmatrix} e_1 & e_2 \\ e_3 & e_4 \end{bmatrix}^{-1} \begin{bmatrix} V_1 \\ V_2 \end{bmatrix} \implies$
   - $\begin{bmatrix} e_1 & e_2 \\ e_3 & e_4 \end{bmatrix} \begin{bmatrix} v_1 \\ v_2 \end{bmatrix} = \begin{bmatrix} V_1 \\ V_2 \end{bmatrix} \implies$
   - $\begin{bmatrix} V_1 \\ V_2 \end{bmatrix} = \begin{bmatrix} e_1 & e_2 \\ e_3 & e_4 \end{bmatrix} \begin{bmatrix} v_1 \\ v_2 \end{bmatrix}$

+### Connection to Diagonalization

+- To write the transformation in terms of the eigenvectors of the transformation (e.g., in the $uv$ coordinate system), you can use the fact that $T = PDP^{-1} \implies P^{-1}TP = D$ (where $D$ is a diagonal matrix which will serve as the transformation matrix in the $uv$ coordinate system).
+- In other words, the transformation matrix $D$ in the $uv$ coordinate system is a diagonal matrix with the eigenvalues of the transformation on the diagonal.
+- $D$ is also found by using the eigenvalues of the transformation as the diagonal entries of the matrix (if all that information is known).